linux-system-roles/firewall/README.md

 ### service

 Name of a service or service list to add or remove inbound access to.
-The service needs to be defined in firewalld.

 ```yaml
 service: ftp
 service: [ftp,tftp]
 ```

+If a specified service does not exist in firewalld, the module will fail in diff mode, and when run in check mode will always report no changes and warn the user of the potential for failure.

 ###### User defined services